tttonyalpha/life_analyser/README.md

 #### Activity type reccomendations:

-For this task I used pretrained fasttext embeddings and LSTM.
+I used pretrained fasttext and LSTM.
 For each day I aggregate activitiy embeddings using average pooling, then concatenate additional numeric features and pooled embeding - thus I get day representtion embedding and put them in LSTM sequentially according to the date.

 #### Activities generation:

-Now when I get activities types recommendation I train adapters for flan-T5 model to generate activities.
+Now when I get activities types recommendation I train adapters for flan-T5 model [[4]](#4) to generate activities.
 For each activity type a generate 2 activitiy: one based on user pisitive experience, another something new, that user never experienced before.

 **To generate activities according to the user's positive experience** I get 5 activities from past with highest day score and 5 random activities.
 Then I use promt: